-Rolls-Royce, one of the world's largest manufacturers of aircraft engines, has received a boost to its business performance and the confidence of its engines - thanks to software developed by research from City University London.
+One of the world's largest manufacturers of aircraft engines has received a boost to its business performance and the confidence of its engines.

-The software developed as a result of this research, called 4Cast, automates and accelerates the analysis of engine components, modelling their reliability and risk of failure.
+The software, called 4Cast, automates and accelerates the analysis of engine components, modelling their reliability and risk of failure.

 For industry partner Rolls-Royce, 4Cast can model the reliability of components, subsystems and entire engines using all kinds of relevant data, so that a business case can be supported for a new engine, or the project rejected based on the expectation for the engine's performance.